Beauty or Bondage

 Dickies for Modesty

-This piece shows an actual antique dickie with beads.
-In the background are drawings done by the artist of nudes, done on rice paper.
+An actual antique dickie with beads is set against a background of nude drawings done on rice paper.
 The artist states: "In the 1940’s I had an aunt, a beautiful woman, who dressed up to go to work every day.
 Like my own mother, she owned and wore several dickies.
 Dickies were developed to cover up women’s decolletage - a French word meaning “expose the neck.”
-I consider this a beautiful part of a woman.
-The dickies were beautiful too but their purpose beautifully illustrates the Beauty or Bondage dichotomy.
+The dickies were beautiful too but their purpose perfectly illustrates the Beauty or Bondage dichotomy.
 We don’t have to cover up the female body - it’s a beautiful thing.

 You've Come A Long Way Baby?